Dean McDermott: Personal life

-2013 cheating scandal and aftermath

 In December 2013, after welcoming their second son, Us Weekly broke the news that McDermott was unfaithful to Spelling.
 The couple worked through the aftermath of the affair on a Lifetime series titled True Tori.

 On January 23, 2014, a month after the news broke, McDermott's publicist announced McDermott had entered rehab for "some health and personal issues."

 While McDermott and Spelling's marriage was back on track, the couple once again made headlines in 2016 for owing $39,000 to American Express in unpaid credit card bills.
 McDermott's mother-in-law Candy, who was also on good terms with her daughter, told TMZ at the time that she was helping out the family financially.

-In March 2018, McDermott and Spelling were in contact with the police three times over the course of nine days.
-On Thursday, March 1, McDermott called the police around 7:00 am to say that Spelling was going through some sort of mental breakdown.
-Per an LAPD spokesperson, the situation ended up being a "domestic incident" and that "no crime" was committed.
-Nearly a week later, on Wednesday, March 7, the Ventura County Sheriff's Office showed up at a doctor's office around 9:45 am because of McDermott raising a concern.
-He called the police to check up on his wife after she had left their house with one of their kids and that he was worried about her well-being.
-The deputies located Spelling at the doctor's office, spoke to her and determined she and their kids were okay.
-Because no crime had been committed, no further action was taken.
-On Friday, March 9, Spelling and McDermott went out to dinner with their five children at the Black Bear Diner in Tarzana, California.
-However, the LAPD arrived at the restaurant and it appeared that the couple were having a serious conversation inside.
-Their meal was cut short when the family was escorted out the back of the restaurant.
-It was later reported that the reason why the police were called to the diner was because the paparazzi would not allow them to eat in peace and for the safety of Spelling, McDermott and their children, they needed a police escort from the restaurant.